cyberwizardinstitute/workshops/html-css-javascript-an-eternal-rgb-triple-rainbo.md

 ### HTML

-HTML tags become ELEMENTS
+HTML gives you tags, which become ELEMENT OBJECTS

-a link
+Each of which, supposedly, serve a pupose
 ```html
 <a href="cyber.wizard.institute" style=background:green>radness</a>
 <video src=...></video>
 <img src=...></img>
 ```

-Each of which, supposedly, serve a pupose

 many will come with some basic styling

 which can be altered.